FS-Driverless/Formula-Student-Driverless-Simulator/README.md

 # Formula Student Driverless Simulation
 ![Front picture](docs/images/fsds_pretty.png)

-This is a Formula Student Driverless Simulation Competition System.
-(FSDS) It will provide a virtual environment where Autonomous Systems from different Formula Student teams can compete in time-trial challenges.
+This is a Formula Student Driverless Simulation Competition System (FSDS).
+It will provide a virtual environment where Autonomous Systems from different Formula Student teams can compete in time-trial challenges.
 The first competition will take place during the driverless event, FS-Online 2020.